 It includes current issues of print journals, theses, rare books, the Burke Collection, and the Soucy Collection.

 Current issues are arranged alphabetically by title on one side of the low standing shelving unit in the centre of the library's first floor.
 Please consult the A-Z list or ask at the Library Office for access to older issues.

 All rare and archival material is for anyone to use within the library.
 To view rare books please call the Library at (902) 494-8229 to book an appointment; to view items in the Archives collection please visit the Visual Resources Collection or call (902) 444-7212.

-MFA theses, Art Education theses, Design theses, and MFA graduation show thesis statements are shelved at the beginning of the reference collection on the first floor of the library.
+MFA theses, Art Education theses, Design theses, and MFA graduation show thesis statements are shelved at the end of the reference collection on the first floor of the library.
 They can be used in library.

 The MFA graduation show thesis statements are in grey boxes, arranged by date and then alphabetically by the last name of the student.

 This collection of rare books of mainly European Artists and Art History was kindly donated to the NSCAD library by Mr. David Burke in 2008.
 Together they provide a detailed look into artists working in a variety of media throughout the ages.
 These materials are available for in-library use and are found on the main floor, shelved by artist last name or title.
 The majority of these titles are not available in the Novanet catalogue at this time.